aisy/my-Unix/README.md

 # My UNIX apps and Configuration for Development

-> Remember, not every application and configuration on this list you needed, this is my requirment for developing apps. if you like used same apps and configuration you're welcome to use that.
+> Remember, not every application and configuration on this list you needed, this is my requirement for developing apps. if you like used same apps and configuration you're welcome to use that.

 #### 1. Terminal